smeronek264/DMARC-Food-Pantry-Analysis/README.md

 This repository contains the code and data required for our Capston Project for analyzing the visitors of the DMARC Food Pantry.

 The goal of this project was to access the growing need for the food pantries in the DMARC system.
 Our main goal was to predict the trend of visitors and to characterize the people who are using the food pantries.
 We collaborated with **DMARC Food Pantries**, an organization that runs a network of food pantries to help provide those in need with food and other essentials.
+We also wanted to look into potential ways that DMARC could better support their visitors by highlighting locations that

 The recommendations will be geared towards DMARC and specifically towards different locations of their food pantries.